 Muscles are made up of proteins.
-Actin and myosin are two protein molecules present in muscles and are mainly involved in the contraction of the muscle in both humans and animals.
+Actin and myosin are two protein molecules in muscles and are mainly involved in muscle contraction in humans and animals.

 Both actin and myosin function by controlling the voluntary muscular movements within the body, along with the regulatory proteins known as troponin, tropomyosin and meromyosin.
 Actin and myosin proteins build filaments, which are arranged in the myofibrils in a longitudinal manner.
 They are also responsible for both cellular movements and non-cellular movements.

-The main difference between actin and myosin is that actin is a protein that produces thin contractile filaments within muscle cells, whereas myosin is a protein that produces the dense contractile filaments within muscle cells.
+The main difference between actin and myosin is that actin is a protein that produces thin contractile filaments within muscle cells.
+In contrast, myosin is a protein that produces dense contractile filaments within muscle cells.

 Also Read: Muscles